 In its statement, Espoo, Finland-based Nokia said it always observes applicable laws and rulings in the countries where it operates.
 The company said it has been present in India since 1995 and is fully cooperating with Indian tax authorities.

-Nokia, having lost market share to Apple Inc. (AAPL) and Samsung Electronics Co.
+Nokia, having lost market share to Apple Inc. (AAPL:US) and Samsung Electronics Co.
 (005930), has sold units and assets including its headquarters to boost its cash position.
 Its cash reserves have shrunk by about half in the past five years, with its net cash dropping to 3.6 billion euros ($4.7 billion) in the third quarter from 4.2 billion euros at the end of June.

 The phonemaker isn’t alone in facing tax issues in India.
 Vodafone Group Plc (VOD) is in limbo over a potential $2.2 billion tax payment for the acquisition of Hutchison Whampoa Ltd.’s business in 2007 after the Indian government passed laws that would allow retroactive tax charges.